I have been to Pisa twice.

 The following year, I returned to Pisa on a daytrip from Vernazza.
 During this visit, I spent more time inside the Cathedral, I heard the the custodian on duty demonstrate the echo effects inside the Baptistery, and I visited one of the museums (I believe it was the Opera Museum).
 I had a wonderful time that day.
 I still however did not veer outside of the Piazza dei Miracoli except to take the bus back to the train station.
 Again the tower was unfortunately not open for climbing.

 I need to make a reservation to climb the Leaning Tower of Pisa.
 I am thinking of doing a 7pm climb.
 A climb at dusk was recommended to me by a few fellow Slow Travelers on the Slow Travel Board.
 I am hoping 7 pm will be a good time.
-I could possibly climb as late as 8 pm but I know by then my stomach will be grumbling and I don't want to worry about missing the last train back to Lucca that evening.
+That way, I can get back to Lucca for dinner and I won't have to worry about missing the last train back to Lucca that evening.

-I am not only very excited about climbing this very famous tower but I am also excited to finally explore more of Pisa.
+Not only am I extremely excited about climbing this very famous tower but I am also excited to finally explore more of Pisa.
 Gloria (fellow Slow Traveler) has written wonderful information about what to do in Pisa on her Behind the Tower blog.
 She has also written this great article: Pisa, More than the Leaning Tower! for Slow Travel.
-Not only am I excited about climbing the leaning tower and spending the day in Pisa this summer, but I am also planning to meet Gloria the afternoon of my visit to Pisa for a gelato and a walk around Pisa.
+The best part is that I am also planning to meet Gloria the afternoon of my visit to Pisa for a gelato and a walk around Pisa.
 That is like the icing in the cake!!!
 I have so enjoyed all of Gloria's posts over the years on Slow Travel and am very excited to finally meet her in person.

 This is a photo I took back in 1999 during my very first visit to Pisa (with a film camera).
 I must have tipped my camera to one side while taking this photo in order to make the tower level (like a good photographer should).
 I had no idea I did this until I returned home and had my photos developed!
 This is the scanned version of my photo, which I then adjusted to make the tower lean again using Photoshop Elements.